bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 39°
-- Partly Cloudy
+- Mostly Cloudy
-- 41% humidity
+- 42% humidity
 - 5 mph wind
-- 60% cloud cover
+- 68% cloud cover
 - 40 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
 - 0.43 inches of rain expected in the next 48 hours